JMRI Hardware Support: MERG CBUS - Naming

 The extended frames do not interfere with the standard frames, hence modules can be targetted for boatloading by module number, without affecting Standard CAN event frames.

 Although module firmware updates are not currently available within JMRI, full support for this is available via 3rd party software ( FCU - FLiM Configuration Utility ), available free for MERG members to download.

-For system development, you may prefer to view the actual full packet across various applications, eg MERG CBUS SERVER.
+For advanced system development and packet proving, you may prefer to view the full packet across various applications, eg MERG CBUS SERVER.

 The JMRI MERG CBUS Console Tool can be very useful in seeing what is being sent

 across the network by the hardware addresses you create.

 The console is intended to be a tool to help users monitor packets using short and long events, and may attempt to beautify the output.

 Check the MERG CBUS wiki and developers guide for more info and absolute specification.